18F/18f.gsa.gov/_posts/2015-02-12-highlights-from-the-agile-delivery-services-day-event.md

 While that discussion was going on, 18F and GSA’s [*Office of Integrated Technology Services*](http://www.gsa.gov/portal/content/105150) (ITS) held a pair of Industry Day events for our upcoming Agile Delivery Services blanket purchase agreement (BPA).
-Over 700 people registered for the events, showing just how much interest there is from the private sector in this new BPA.
+More than 700 people registered for the events, showing just how much interest there is from the private sector in this new BPA.

-During both the online webinar and the in-person gathering at the GSA Auditorium, GSA’s expert panel -- consisting of 18F’s Noah Kunin, Aaron Snow, Russ Unger, and myself and ITS’ Hassan Harris and Giovanni Onwuchekwa -- laid out why we’re creating this BPA and how we envision the marketplace working.
+During both the online webinar and the in-person gathering at the GSA Auditorium, GSA’s expert panel — consisting of 18F’s Noah Kunin, Aaron Snow, Russ Unger, and myself and ITS’ Hassan Harris and Giovanni Onwuchekwa — laid out why we’re creating this BPA and how we envision the marketplace working.

 The audience raised a number of questions for the panel, and offered